evgenyneu/quagga/README.md

-  -H, --hidden                    Don't ignore hidden files (ignored by default) -l, --follow-links              Follow symbolic links (not followed by default) -t, --template <PATH>           Path to a custom template file -o, --output <PATH>             Output to a file instead of stdout -c, --clipboard                 Copy the output to the clipboard instead of stdout -S, --show-paths                Show paths to files without combining them
+  -H, --hidden                    Don't ignore hidden files (ignored by default) -l, --follow-links              Follow symbolic links (not followed by default) -t, --template <PATH>           Path to a custom template file -m, --copy-template             Copy default template to .quagga_template in the current directory -o, --output <PATH>             Output to a file instead of stdout -c, --clipboard                 Copy the output to the clipboard instead of stdout -S, --show-paths                Show paths to files without combining them